Computer

 (d) Data link layer, Network layer

+Answer: (a) Network layer, Data link layer Routers operate at network layer and switches operate at data link layer.
 Routers operate on the third layer of the OSI Model, the Network-Control Layer.
 Rather than passing packets based on the Media Access Control (MAC) Layer addresses (as bridges do), a router examines the packet's data structure and determines whether or not to forward it.
 This determination is made based on the network information within the packet.
-(Click here for more)
+(Click here for more) An Ethernet switch operates at the data link layer (layer 2) of the OSI model to create a separate collision domain for each switch port.
+The primary function of a switch is to determine the MAC addresses of all the devices which are connected to make sure that where the data is supposed to be sent. |

 Related links